Teenlife

 Be a hands-on parent

-At first, Eileen Shiffrin raised eyebrows on the World Cup circuit for insisting on accompanying her then-15 year-old throughout the international tour.
+At first, Eileen Shiffrin raised eyebrows on the World Cup circuit for insisting on accompanying her then-15-year-old throughout the international tour.
 The result?
-In three years on the circuit, Mikaela Shiffrin has turned into an accomplished, yet grounded, athlete.
+In three years on the circuit, Mikaela Shiffrin has become an accomplished yet grounded athlete.
 Eileen Shiffrin followed her parenting instincts, and that paid off.
-What does this mean for the rest of us, who aren't touring the world with a champion skier?
-As parents, it's our day-to-day involvement with our children that keep them well adjusted and focused on their goals—whether athletic or academic.
+What does this mean for the rest of us who aren't touring the world with a champion skier?
+As parents, it's our day-to-day involvement with our children that keeps them well-adjusted and focused on their goals—whether athletic or academic.

 Sign up for Free Tips and Guides direct to Your Inbox